 3. Letters from a Stoic

-I came to Seneca a few years after I turned 30.
 It’s clear from reading Seneca that he’s full of wisdom.
 His letters deal with everything we deal with today: success, failure, wealth, poverty, grief.
-His philosophy is practical.
-Not only will reading this book help equip you for what comes in life but it’ll help you communicate with others.
+His philosophy is practical and useful.
+Not only will reading this book help equip you for what comes in life, but it’ll help you communicate with others.

 4. The Moral Sayings of Publius Syrus